Robinpig/Note/docs/CS/DB/MySQL/Transaction.md

 ## InnoDB and the ACID Model

+The `InnoDB` transaction model aims combine the best properties of a multi-versioning database with traditional two-phase locking. `InnoDB` performs locking at the row level and runs queries as [nonlocking consistent reads](/docs/CS/DB/MySQL/Transaction.md?id=consistent-read) by default, in the style of Oracle.
+The lock information in `InnoDB` is stored space-efficiently so that lock escalation is not needed.
+Typically, several users are permitted to lock every row in `InnoDB` tables, or any random subset of the rows, without causing `InnoDB` memory exhaustion.

 The following sections discuss how MySQL features, in particular the `InnoDB` storage engine, interact with the categories of the ACID model:

 ### Atomicity